mohamedathik/photo-upload/README.md

         <button type="submit">Submit</button>
     </form>
     ```
-2) Create a route to handle the form post (This part can be done inside a controller)
+2) Create a route to handle the form post (The following code can be moved to a controller, This is example is done in the `routes/web.php` file)
     ```php
     Route::post('/photo', function (Request $request) {
         // The original file from rquest